 June 9th, 2014

-Bangerter Highway & Redwood Road Project UnderwayOptimize Mobility, Strengthen the Economy, Zero Fatalities, by Guest Post.
+Bangerter Highway & Redwood Road Project UnderwayOptimize Mobility, Zero Crashes, Injuries and Fatalities, by Guest Post.

 As part of a proactive effort to address the immediate and long-term traffic needs on Bangerter Highway, UDOT is constructing a grade-separated interchange at the Redwood Road intersection from spring 2014 to spring 2015.
 This project will significantly enhance the public’s overall driving experience at the intersection, allowing for increased mobility, improved safety and a smoother ride.
 The interchange will be similar to the one constructed in 2012 over 7800 South and Bangerter Highway.